veelo/gettext/readme.md

 # Impact on footprint and performance

 The implementation of Gettext keeps generated code to a minium.
-Although the `tr` template is instantiated many times with unique parameters, it does not instatiate a new function each time.
+Although the `tr` template is instantiated many times with unique parameters, it does not instantiate a new function each time.
 All that is left of a `tr` instantiation after compilation are the references to the strings that were passed in.

 The discovery of translatable strings happens at compile time in the `xgettext` configuration, and the generation of the PO template happens during execution of the result of that compilation.
 So this at least doubles compile times of your projects.
 If that is problematic, the `preBuildCommands` and `copyfiles` in `dub.json` can be moved out of the `default` configuration into a `translate` or `release` configuration, so that this cost is not paid during ordinary development.

 There is a run time cost to the lookup of strings in the MO file.
 Currently, [mofile](https://code.dlang.org/packages/mofile) reads the entire file into memory and does a binary search for the untranslated string to find the translated string.
-In case the cost of this lookup would become noticable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
-Even memoizing a small number of lookups could have a big inpact on the evaluations in an event loop.
+In case the cost of this lookup would become noticeable, `mofile` could easily be modified to cache the search with `std.functional.memoize`.
+Even memoizing a small number of lookups could have a big impact on the evaluations in an event loop.

 # Limitations